We gave you an Individual Taxpayer Identification Number (ITIN).

 Taxpayers and their representatives should review the latest ITIN information and Frequently Asked Questions, before requesting an ITIN.

 - Read your notice carefully.
 Make sure the name and date of birth we have on record for you is right.

-- Use your ITIN in place of a Social Security Number to file a federal tax return or a tax reporting document.
+- Use your ITIN to file federal tax returns or tax reporting documents.

 - Keep a copy of your notice for your files.

 - Contact us if you have questions or need assistance.
 Within the U.S., you can call the toll free number on your notice.
 If you are outside the U.S., you can call 267-941-1000 (not a toll-free number).

 What is an ITIN?